Joseon Army (1881–1897): Uniforms

 The Confucian scholar-official Kim Hyeong-gyu (金衡圭) mentioned in his diary, Cheongu ilnok (靑又日錄), that Byeolgigun uniforms included a small jeollip, a jacket (gwaeja-ui), and a single-layer garment (dan-ui), with both sword and gun worn together.
 In Pungun Hanmal Bisa (風雲韓末秘史), serialized in the Dong-A Ilbo in 1931 by Yun Hyo-jeong (尹孝定, 1858–1939), it was noted that Byeolgigun uniforms were entirely grass-green (choroksaek), leading people to call the soldiers the “Green Uniformed Troops” (chorok gunbok).

 These uniforms were also believed to have been worn by central garrison soldiers in the 1880s–1890s with some additional features.
 The hat had a Western shape but was made in the traditional Korean jeollip style, decorated with peacock feathers at the crown.
 An inscription on the red band across the front of the brim indicates a rank and unit such as a sojang (哨長, captain) of the Jeonyeong (前營, Front Camp) of the Royal Guards.
 The jacket with squared lapels, slightly longer in back than front, with a stand-up collar and five buttons down the front.

 In 1895 at the time of Queen Min's assassination and after the Gabo Reform, the army adopted western uniforms with pith helmets, white uniforms with blanket rolls for the central and provincial army soldiers and black uniforms for officers and the royal guards.
 At the start of the Gwangmu Reform, they began adopting German-style uniforms.

 In the modern military of the Kingdom of Joseon, the military uniform of the Byeon-gi Army consists of separate upper and lower garments.

 Korean soldiers wearing western-style overcoats with white ankle-length baggy pants guarding Chinese prisoners.

-Korean soldiers wearing black western-style overcoats and pants.

 Royal Guards of the Late Joseon Dynasty wearing western uniforms.